 The type of stainless steel for producing nibs is called austenitic steel and is very similar to the well known 18/8 chromium-nickel steel.

-In the EN-standard (European Norm), the name of this steel is X2CrNiMo18-14-3, a low carbon steel (X2) which increases its weldability, which is critical for the tipping process.
+In the EN-standards (European Norm), the name of this steel is X2CrNiMo18-14-3, which is a low carbon steel (X2) with increased weldability, which is critical for the tipping process.

 The ability to work harden this material is its most significant quality.
 Its yield strength increases from somewhere around 240 MPa to 760 Mpa, which is essential for the elasticity of the nib.
 The hardening comes for free because during manufacture the steel is cold rolled into the particular cross section.